West Side Story

 Villa-Lobos — Bachianas brasileiras No. 9

-Aaron Zigman — Tangos Manos Piano Concerto
+Aaron Zigman — Tangos Manos, Concerto for Piano and Orchestra

-John Adams — The Chairman Dances: Foxtrot for Orchestra
+John Adams — The Chairman Dances (Foxtrot for Orchestra)

 Bernstein — Symphonic Dances from West Side Story